khromov/wp-wp-views-view-template-widget/readme.txt

 === View Template Widget for Toolset Types & Views ===
 Contributors: khromov
-Tags: email, obfuscator, email obfuscator, spam stopper Requires at least: 3.5
+Tags: views, toolset, types, view-templates, widget, wp-compatibility Requires at least: 3.5
 Tested up to: 3.5.2
 Stable tag: 1.0
 License: GPL2

-Allows you to add a View Template Widget for a particular post type.
+Allows you to add a Widget that displays a View Template.

 == Description ==
-Allows you to add a View Template Widget for a particular post type.
+Allows you to add a Widget that displays a View Template.

+This widget is useful for inserting information boxes for one or more post types.
+See screenshot for an example.

 **Usage**